Torsion-Audio/Scyclone-AI/README.md

 Assuming you have used a virtual environment for training your model, to avoid potential dependency conflicts and incompatibilities, we reccommend deactivating the previous virtual environment and follow these steps.

-1. Checkout ONNX Runtime `$ git clone https://github.com/microsoft/onnxruntime.git` (tested with onnxruntime v1.14.1)

-2. Create another virtual environment for the conversion

-3. Activate it

-4. cd into the ort-builder directory
+1. cd into the ort-builder directory

-5. Rename the .onnx model to "model.onnx" and place it in the ort-builder directory
+2. Place the .onnx model in the ort-builder directory

-5. Install dependencies `$ pip install -r requirements.txt`

-6. Run `$ ./convert-model-to-ort.sh modelname.onnx`
+3. Run `$ ./convert-model-to-ort.sh modelname.onnx`